 Thanks for your interest in joining us at the Animal Rights 2015 National Conference!
-Register now for the full conference at the Advanced rate for $150.
+Register now for the full conference at the Standard rate for $200.
 We offer working opportunities and discounts to those on a tight budget and/or traveling long distance.

 Full registration includes access to all plenary and daytime sessions, exhibit hall, networking events, video premieres, as well as free morning and evening vegan snacks.
 The conference begins Thursday, July 30th at 4pm and ends Sunday night, August 2nd, with a celebration.
 Post-conference activities are free and open to everyone.